•

 Images should be supplied as high-resolution TIF or JPG files.
 Resolution should be approximately 300 dpi at actual printed size (i.e., the size when printed in the journal).

 The ideal format for figures, charts, and graphs is a "vector" format (i.e., Adobe Illustrator .AI or .EPS files, or a vector .PDF file), as this allows the most flexibility for re-sizing as required for the journal, and the best possible quality when printing.
-If a vector format is not available, then please send a high-resolution TIF or JPG.
+If a vector format is not available, then submit a high-resolution TIF or JPG.
 Please make sure that legends, axis labels, and other text elements are of sufficient size to be readable when re-sized to fit the journal layout.

 Reviewed Books